danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 Why look at the quality of Blockchain implementations?
 [Here's our answer.](https://medium.com/@jstvssr/why-blockchain-needs-future-proof-code-cb09b39175e1#.bqfmcig55)

 Has this been done before in the context of Hackathons?
 Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

+## Feedback

+Don't hesitate to send us feedback about our platform at bettercodehub@sig.eu.

 Let's build some great software!